Step 1: Get Program Information

-- Completed Academic Approval Form to be completed and returned to the IO by your academic advisor.
+- Completed Academic Approval Form to be completed and returned to the International Education Office by your academic advisor.
 Please check with you advisor before the application deadline to make sure that they have completed the required forms on your behalf.

-Step 4: If Approved, Attend Mandatory Predeparture Meetings
+Step 3: If Approved, Attend Mandatory Pre-Departure Meetings

-International Programs and Services will hold three predeparture meetings at which attendance is mandatory.
+International Education will hold pre-departure meetings.
 At the meetings, you will:

 - receive the program application if you are studying on an Allegheny sponsored program,